Farming Village

 Young Handlers

 You’ll be in awe as young farmers and handlers take to the ring with their pigs, cattle and sheep, proudly showing them off on all three days of the Show.
-This year, there will be a NEW Sheep Pairs Young Handler class held on Saturday.

-Through various dedicated classes, the Show aims to inspire the next generation to get involved in the future of rare breed survival.
 The Royal Three Counties Show will hold the qualifying round for the Rare Breeds Survival Trust’s Young Shepherd of the Year competition each year (with the final to be held at English Winter Fair at Staffordshire County Showground).
+This will be held on the Sunday.

 National Breed Society Shows

 Each year, a number of livestock breed societies choose to hold their national breed society show at the Royal Three Counties Show with the aim of promoting their breeds to a wider audience.
+There is also a dedicated Breed Society Row where you can pick up information leaflets or speak to people who breed and show specific breeds.

 Sheep

-- Jacob Sheep Society
+• Jacob Sheep Society

-- Beltex Sheep Society
+• Beltex Sheep Society (English National)

-- Blue Texel Sheep Society
+• Blue Texel Sheep Society

 Goats

-- British Angora Goats Society
+• British Angora Goat Society

 Goat Show